Web Loom logo

 Core Reactive State Patterns

-There are three primary patterns for reactive state management, each with different characteristics and use cases:
+There are three primary patterns for reactive state management, each with different characteristics and use cases.
+Signals are the pattern this book's ViewModels are built on by default; observables and stores are tools you reach for in specific situations.

-Signals are the simplest reactive primitive.
-A signal is a container for a value that notifies subscribers when the value changes.
-Signals typically support:
+Signals are the reactive primitive Web Loom's mvvm-core is built on.
+A signal is a container for a value that notifies subscribers when the value changes. @web-loom/signals-core provides:

 const temperature = signal(20); // Writable signal